RayHightower/rayhightower.github.com/source/_posts/2012-10-18-using-rubymotion-with-interface-builder.markdown

 Save the IB file in the <code>/resources</code> directory of your RubyMotion project.
 In my example, I called the file
 <code>fbib.xib</code>.
 RubyMotion will compile the .xib file next time
-you run the rake command to build the ap.
+you run the rake command to build the app.

 ####Connecting the .xib file to the RubyMotion App
 Let's head back to the RubyMotion app so we can tell RubyMotion how to